deshankoswatte/ballerina-sample-jdbc-operations/src/manage_students/Module.md

     - Execute `createTable()` which is the initial function.

 ## Notes
 - Uses the default h2 database configurations.
-If you want to use MySQL instead then uncomment the configurations for MySQL in `crud_operations.bal` copy the MySQL JDBC driver to the `BALLERINA_HOME/bre/lib` and finally comment out the configurations for h2 database.
+If you want to use MySQL instead then uncomment the configurations for MySQL in `jdbc_handler.bal` copy the MySQL JDBC driver to the `BALLERINA_HOME/bre/lib` and finally comment out the configurations for h2 database.